 - Palm sanders are way smooth than Orbital sanders.

-- Orbital sander eliminates dust, but the Palm sander performs better.
+- The orbital sander eliminates dust, but the Palm sander performs better.

 - You can use a variety of hooks for Palm sanders than on Orbital sanders.